Art Day Out with Fjallraven Re-Kanken Mini

 I often carry my pens, watercolor paints and brushes in a zippered pouch.
 I shoved a tiny sketchbook in there too.
 I also have a cup for water and a towel.

 My favorite sketchbook, the Strathmore 500 mixed media sketchbook, just barely fits in the Kanken Mini, I was hoping it would fit in the back pouch but no go.
-At 20cm the Mini is quite narrow which means wider notebooks will fit tightly and bend a little. (it’s 22.86cm × 17.78cm)
+At 20cm the Mini is quite narrow which means wider notebooks will fit tightly and bend a little. (the notebook is 22.86cm × 17.78cm)

 However, my iPad Pro fit perfectly in the back pouch area.
 I also added the charger, a spare battery and the iPencil.
 I use the iPad Pro and iPencil to draw and sketch.
-Usually I wouldn’t go on a day adventure carrying both the iPad and a sketchbook and paints but as you can see it all fits just fine. (it’s 23.9cm x 16.9cm)
+Usually I wouldn’t go on a day adventure carrying both the iPad and a sketchbook and paints but as you can see it all fits just fine. (the iPad is 23.9cm x 16.9cm)

 The Fjallraven Re-Kanken Mini is made of 100% recycled polyester and comes in 12 colors.
 Mine is the Slate shade, which is the perfect grey indigo color like Payne’s Grey, my favorite paint color.
 Each bag is made from 11 plastic bottles!
 The Kanken Mini also comes in a non-recycled fabric but why would you get that when recycling is so awesome! 😀